 ‘Sex, drugs and the walking dead’

-The Coed and the Zombie Stoner is a 2014 American made-for-TV comedy horror feature film directed by Glenn R. Miller (The Bell Witch Haunting) from a screenplay by Scotty Mullen for The Asylum (producers of Sharknado; Mega Shark vs. Mecha Shark; Zombie Night and many others).
+The Coed and the Zombie Stoner is a 2014 American made-for-TV comedy horror feature film directed by Glenn Miller [as Glenn R. Miller] (The Bell Witch Haunting) from a screenplay by Scotty Mullen for The Asylum (producers of Sharknado; Mega Shark vs. Mecha Shark; Zombie Night and many others).
 The film is obviously inspired by Warm Bodies.

 The movie stars Catherine Annette, Grant O’Connell, Jamie Noel, Aaron Caleb, Dora Pereli, Lena Young, Ben Whalen, Josh Lee Aikin, Andrew Clements, Louis Dezseran, Diane Chambers, Mindy Robinson (The Haunting of Whaley House; V/H/S/2; Bloodsucka Jones), Haley Beedle.

 When a nerdy sorority girl falls in love with a zombie, it’s only a matter of time before a zombie apocalypse is unleashed on campus.
 The sorority girl discovers that weed is the cure–now she must smoke out the entire school before it’s too late…

 Reviews [click links to read more]:

 ” …it’s meant to be a dopey stoner comedy, but you can still do that with a level of sophistication and intelligence that engenders praise and repeated viewing; none of that is in evidence here.
 It doesn’t even venture that much into tastelessness; I can dig gross out comedy as well as the next guy, but this was just lame!”
 Anything Horror